Network Graph Software: What It Is, When To Use It, And The DataWalk Solution

 Network Graph Example

-A network graph in DataWalk is an excellent construct if the key questions are around identifying and understanding how and whether entities are connected.
+A network graph is an excellent construct if your key questions are around identifying and understanding how and whether entities are connected.

-Networks graphs are extremely useful in use cases such as intelligence analysis (e.g., one person is an associate of a suspect or known criminal), fraud detection (e.g., the same social security number was used by different people), and many others.
+Graph network analysis is extremely useful in intelligence analysis (e.g., one person is an associate of a suspect or known criminal), fraud detection (e.g., the same social security number was used by different people), social network analysis (who are my friends and other connections), and many others.

-DataWalk is a comprehensive Enterprise-class software platform for fusing data across your various sources, and then enabling easy access and analysis of that data.
-In DataWalk we typically refer to network graph as link analysis, and you can learn more about the DataWalk link analysis solution.
+DataWalk is a comprehensive Enterprise-class software platform for fusing data across your various sources, and then enabling easy access and analysis of that data through a variety of analytic approaches.
+Graph analysis is just one of those approaches.
+In DataWalk we typically refer to network graph analysis as link analysis, and you can learn more about the DataWalk link analysis solution.

-DataWalk heavily utilizes graph technology, and provides a robust facility for visualizing and analyzing network graphs.
+DataWalk heavily utilizes graph technology as a foundational element of the system, and provides a robust facility for visualizing and analyzing network graphs.
 The DataWalk network graph facility provides the ability to merge entities; save, share, and retrieve link charts; generate alerts; undo/redo previous steps of an analysis; display entities on integrated maps; create heatmaps; and automatically identify important entities in a network graph via Social Network Analysis.
+DataWalk’s unique technology enables rapid execution of graph algorithms, such as the ability to identify whether two objects may be “distantly connected” via a number of other nodes, the ability to automatically identify clusters of a specific pattern (e.g., an organized crime group), and many others.

 FYI, note that related terminology can get confusing.
-A network graph may also known as a link chart, a node-link diagram, a network map, or just a “graph”.
+A network graph may also be known as a link chart, a node-link diagram, a network map, a network visualization, or just a “graph”.
 Simply drawing a network graph may be referred to as graph visualization.
 Analysis of a network graph is known as graph analysis, link analysis, and network analysis.
 Links between entities are often referred to as connections.
-Experts and academics may refer to nodes as vertices, and may refer to links as edges.
+Experts and academics typically refer to nodes as vertices, and refer to links as edges.

 Get A Free Demo